fatmakrich/NYC_Crime_Prediction/README.md

    - **Data Cleaning**: Handling missing values and outliers.
    - **Exploration**: Analysis of key variables, such as demographics, temporal trends, and geographic hotspots.
 3. **Modeling Techniques**:
-   - **Models Used**: XGBoost, LightGBM, CatBoost, Neural Networks.
+   - **Models Used**: XGBoost, LightGBM, CatBoost and Neural Networks.
-   - **Feature Engineering**: Creation of temporal, spatial, and categorical features.
+   - **Feature Engineering**: Creation of temporal, spatial and categorical features.
 4. **Results**:
    - Comparison of model performance using accuracy, precision, recall, F1-score and AUC-ROC.